Previous Page Next Page

 8120 Operations Exempt from Regulation by DCR

 Child care operations may be exempt from regulations by statute or because they are regulated by another agency.
 Intake specialists are not responsible for determining whether an operation is subject to regulation or is exempt.
-DCR staff members are the only people who can make an exemption determination, which requires an extensive collection of information.
-When a report is made regarding any of these operations, the intake specialist assesses the information as either a DCI intake or I&R DCL Standards Compliance.
+Day Care Regulation staff members make an exemption determination, which requires an extensive collection of information.
+When a report is made regarding any of these operations, the intake specialist assesses the information as either a Day Care Investigations intake or I&R DCL Standards Compliance.

 8130 Unregulated Day Care Operations

-An intake specialist assesses a report regarding a day care program that might be operating without required DCR regulation the same as any other day care operation.
-The specialist completes a DCI intake if there are allegations of abuse or neglect.
+An intake specialist assesses a report regarding a day care program that might be operating without required Day Care Regulation (DCR) permit the same as any other day care operation.
+The intake specialist completes a Day Care Investigations intake if there are allegations of abuse or neglect.
 If all that is known is that the operation is not regulated by DCR, the intake specialist completes an I&R DCL Standards Compliance, even when no allegations are made about the following:

 • Violation of minimum standard rules.